Skip to content

 5. SMSA2P

-originationstringThe two-digit code of the country the fraud event originated from (Alpha-2, ISO 3166).
+originationstringThe two-letter code of the country the fraud event originated from (Alpha-2, ISO 3166).

-destinationstringThe two-digit code of the country the fraud event was identified as such (Alpha-2, ISO 3166).
+destinationstringThe two-letter code of the country the fraud event was identified as such (Alpha-2, ISO 3166).